geohot/twitchchess/README.txt

 	- the array element which right now could be a list either needs more columns for data loggs (suggest cap valuation)
 	- Winner table
 	- selftrain set
+	- was there a purpose for that /move funtion?